FullMoonIssue/subtitler/README.md

 This project aims to manage the subtitles time translations.

-The supported subtitles extension is .srt.
+The supported subtitles extension is .srt (for the moment).

 ## Domain

+### Time

+A time (in a .srt file) contains :

+- a number of hour
+- a number of minute
+- a number of second
+- a number of millisecond

 ### Block